LaganYT/ltunes-player/README.md

 # Jukebox: Redux

-To get the project running, you will just need to install the required packages with npm or yarn, and create a .env file with the following fields:
+#Setup process:

+Step 1: Go to [heroku](https://dashboard.heroku.com/apps) and create a new app.

+Step 2: Link your github fork of this project to the app (In the setup page or deployment menu) - Use `beta` branch for auto updates

+Step 3: Go to the settings and fill out the following enviromental variables/config vars

 ```
 SPOTIFY_CLIENT_ID = xxxxxxxxxxxxxxxxxxxxx